machzqcq/CucumberJVMExamples/cucumberjvm-selenium-class7/README.md

 You can find a much lucid explanation on [seleniumframework.com] (http://www.seleniumframework.com/cucumber-jvm-2/what-is-cucumber-jvm/)

-# cucumber-jvm-selenium-class2
+# cucumber-jvm-selenium-class7

-Explains finding elements using selenium java api  .
+Explains parameterizing browser and execute on multiple browsers.
 http://www.seleniumframework.com/cucumber-jvm-3/find-element-strategies/

 ## Get the code